drewww/prism/_sources/making-a-roguelike/part7.rst.txt

    return builder

-Finally we'll wrap the entire map in some walls and return the finished MapBuilder.
+Finally we'll pad the entire map in some walls and return the finished :lua:class:`MapBuilder`.

 .. dropdown:: Complete levelgen.lua